Tritone substitution: Summary

 Christopher Gibbs (2000, p.
 105) says of this ending: "within the last movement of the quintet, darker forces continue to lurk: the piece ends with a manic coda building to a dissonant fortissimo chord with a D-flat trill in both cellos, and then a final tonic inflected by a D-flat appoggiatura...
 The effect is overwhelmingly powerful."

 The closing bars of the first movement of Schubert's Piano Sonata in A major, D959 use both a conventional perfect cadence and a cadence featuring a tritone substitution, this time in the form of an 'Italian Sixth.'
 Bars 345-9 end with a regular cadence in A major.
-Instead of repeating this pattern to conclude the movement, the bars that follow replace the E7 chord with a B♭^{7}.
+Instead of repeating this pattern to conclude the movement, the bars that follow replace the E7 chord chord with a B♭7 chord.